isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-05-18-Speech-by-Second-Minister-for-Law-Finance-&-Education-Indranee-Rajah-at-the-Debate-on-Presidents-Address.md

 ---
-layout: post
-title: Speech by Second Minister for Law, Finance & Education, Indranee Rajah at the Debate on President's Address
+title: 'Speech by Second Minister for Law, Finance & Education, Indranee Rajah at the Debate on President''s Address'
 permalink: /news/parliamentary-speeches/speech-by-2M-indranee-rajah-debate-on-president-address
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 18 May 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)